-Cardiovascular, or aerobic, exercises also work to reduce your risk for chronic diseases, lower blood pressure, and help you maintain a healthy body weight.
-Through regular aerobic exercise, such as skiing and snowboarding, you lower your risk of developing conditions, such as diabetes and heart disease, having a stroke, and perhaps even getting cancer.
+Cardiovascular, or aerobic, exercises also work to reduce your risk for chronic diseases, and lower blood pressure.
+They also help you maintain a healthy body weight.
+Through regular aerobic exercise like skiing and snowboarding, you lower your risk of developing conditions like diabetes and heart disease, having a stroke, and perhaps even getting cancer.

-It's important to prepare your body for the rigors of these strenuous winter sports with some pre-skiing and pre-snowboarding exercises to strengthen you and get you fit enough to handle the slopes.
+It's important to prepare your body for the challenges of these demanding winter sports with some pre-skiing and pre-snowboarding exercises.
+These exercises will strengthen you and get you fit enough to handle the slopes.
 You also need the proper equipment and lessons to teach you needed skills.
-If you have any chronic medical illnesses, are a smoker, or have not exercised in a while or at all, consult your health care provider before skiing or snowboarding.
+If you have any chronic medical illnesses, are a smoker, or have not exercised in a while or at all, talk to your health care provider before skiing or snowboarding.

-Start by training your body for these sports a few months in advance of your first lesson.
-Consider working out with a personal trainer to develop a fitness plan and exercises best suited to help you get into shape before skiing or snowboarding.
+Start by training your body for these sports a few months before your first lesson.
+Consider working out with a personal trainer.
+You and your trainer can develop a fitness plan and exercises best suited to help you get into shape before skiing or snowboarding.

 Next, sign up for private or group lessons from a qualified skiing or snowboarding instructor.
-You'll learn proper techniques and safety guidelines, such as how to protect yourself and even how to fall to keep from getting hurt.
+You'll learn skills and safety guidelines like how to protect yourself and even how to fall to keep from getting hurt.

 Use the right equipment.
-Whether buying or renting, choose skiing or snowboarding equipment that's in good shape, of good quality, and fits you properly.
-Protect yourself with a ski-specific helmet; goggles; shin, wrist, and arm guards, and gloves that fit properly.
-Ski boots and bindings should be checked and adjusted by a ski professional, but you should always double check your bindings before you head down the slope.
+Whether buying or renting, choose skiing or snowboarding equipment that's in good shape, of good quality, and fits you correctly.
+Protect yourself with a helmet made for skiing; goggles; shin, wrist, and arm guards; and gloves that fit correctly.
+Ski boots and bindings should be checked and adjusted by a ski professional.
+You should always double check your bindings before you head down the slope.

 Pace yourself.
 Start out the day with a few slow, easy runs to warm up.
-Remember not to push yourself too hard or try a course that's beyond your skill level—and always snowboard or ski with a buddy.
+Remember not to push yourself too hard or try a course that's beyond your skill level.
+Always snowboard or ski with a buddy.
 When you feel tired or if your muscles feel weak, take a break.

-Know the proper procedures to take if you or someone in your group has an injury, hypothermia, or frostbite.
+Know the proper procedures to take if you or someone in your group has an injury, hypothermia (a drop in body temperature that can be dangerous), or frostbite.

 Skiing and snowboarding are exercises that make winter truly fun.
-Just remember that both are serious sports that require preparation, safety measures, and skills.
-So as soon as the air turns crisp, make sure to start working on winter fitness--and you'll be prepared when the first snowflakes fall.
+Just remember that both are serious sports that need preparation, safety measures, and skills.
+So as soon as the air turns crisp, make sure to start working on winter fitness and you'll be prepared when the first snowflakes fall.